What is the Record Date for Dividend?

-The date of records, also known as “Record Date” in India.
+The date of records is also known as “Record Date” in India.

 The record date determines the list of stockholders as of a specific date,

-and only those stockholders whose name appears in the list become qualified for receiving dividends on their stocks.
+and only those stockholders whose name appears on the list become qualified for receiving dividends on their stocks.

-That is the where the concept of ex-dividend date comes into the picture.
+That is where the concept of ex-dividend date comes into the picture.